ChrstphrHll/npc_gen/students/Yorala Tiatha.md

 # Yorala Tiatha
 ---
 ### Description
-- Triton Monk from Glasscliff Garisons
+- Triton Monk from Whyndiem
 - 5th year Protection student in Jettenia
-- long straight grey hair that's well kept, Deep Blue eyes, and Emerald Green skin
+- long straight platinum hair that's braided, Deep Blue eyes, and Emerald Green skin
 - Is Educated and False, and has Excitement as their ideal

 ### Organizations